yeongbin-hwang/starter-hugo-academic/content/project/procedure/index.md

 ---
-title: "5G core network testing: let's induce the collision"
+title: "5G Core Network Testing: Let's Induce the Collision"
 summary: "Framework that can execute not only guided fuzzing, but also various attack scenarios"
 tags:
   - Cellular Network